Germany Chancellor plans lithium deal with Serbia after Rio ruling

 But progress has so far been limited to broad pacts with allies such as Australia, and critics say a faster flow of direct funding is needed to help developers survive a severe downturn in battery-metal markets.

-Serbia’s agreement with Germany, Europe’s biggest economy, comes as the former Yugoslav republic aspires to join the EU.
+Serbia’s possible agreement with Germany, Europe’s biggest economy, comes as the former Yugoslav republic aspires to join the EU.

 The lithium would help Germany’s plan to accelerate its move away from polluting gas and coal, and electrify its car industry.
 There also are some domestic lithium projects underway from startups such as Vulcan Energy Resources Ltd.